“This meeting could've been an email.”

 There are a couple different weekly status report template styles you can use to provide updates and monitor your teams performance and activity in place of meetings:

 Many status meetings can be replaced by simply having each member of your team complete a weekly report.
-These templates summarize all of the work completed during the week, and how these activities contributed to the team’s priorities and goals.
-Here are a few document or spreadsheet style tools you can consider for your weekly report template:
+These templates summarize all of the work completed during the week, and how these activities contributed to the team's priorities and goals.
+You can use a document or project management tool such as these for your weekly report template:

 - Things I said I'd do this week and their results

 - Issues that came up

 “Information sharing happens more efficiently via written word,” says Zapier CEO Wade Foster.
 “Another benefit is that it's documented if it's needed later.”